wp-plugins/yith-woocommerce-zoom-magnifier/README.txt

-=== YITH Manitenance Mode ===
+=== YITH WooCommerce Zoom Magnifier ===

 Contributors: yithemes
-Tags: maintenance, construction, woocommerce, products, themes, yit Requires at least: 3.5.1
+Tags: zoom, magnifier, woocommerce, products, themes, yit, e-commerce, shop Requires at least: 3.5.1
 Tested up to: 3.5.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YITH Maintenance Mode give you the ability to have a simple Maintenance Mode page for your website in under construction.
+YITH WooCommerce Zoom Magnifier is a Wordpress plugins that enables you to add a zoom effect to product images.

 == Description ==

-If you're working on your website and would like to make it known to your visitors, install the plugin `YITH Maintenance Mode` to quickly set a lovely page customizable to show to your visitors to warn them of the ongoing maintenance.
+= Improve the user experience, improve your sales =

+Offer to your visitors a chance to inspect in detail the quality of your products.
+With YITH WooCommerce Zoom Magnifier you can add a zoom effect to all your product images.
+The Wordpress plugin also adds a slider below the featured image with your product gallery images.

-A working demo is available [here](http://plugins.yithemes.com/yith-maintenance-mode/).
-Full documentation is available [here](http://yithemes.com/docs-plugins/yith_maintenance_mode/).
+A working demo is available [here](http://demo.yithemes.com/room09/product/africa-style/).
+Full documentation is available [here](http://yithemes.com/docs-plugins/yith_magnifier/).

 = Installation =